 Handheld Sewing Machine Top 4 Choices & Reviews

-- Cordless, handheld portable mending machine with single thread feed for quick repairs or temporary basting
+- Cordless, handheld portable mending machine Single thread feed for quick repairs or temporary basting

 - Works best on lightweight fabrics